Akuli/porcupine/docs/settings.rst

     The change events of :class:`Settings` instances differ from :virtevt:`SettingChanged:foo`:

-        * The virtual events are named differently.
+        * The change events are named differently.
         * Instead of having all child widgets of the main window receive the virtual events, only one widget receives them.